vSphere 6.7 U2 supports limited DRS Maintenance Mode functionality with ROBO Enterprise License.

 - Check if all hosts in a cluster have the ROBO Enterprise License installed.
 If they do not, you must install the license.

-- Check whether any DRS rules are configured and enabled.
-If they are, you must disable or delete them to use ROBO Enterprise maintenance mode operation.
+- Check whether any DRS rules are configured and activated.
+If they are, you must deactivate or delete them to use ROBO Enterprise maintenance mode operation.

 - In order for DRS Maintenance Mode to work with ROBO Enterprise License, make sure that each host on the cluster has the ROBO Enterprise License installed.